-Pin-Ups: Toulouse Lautrec and The Art of Celebrity, which is now open at the Royal Scottish Academy, is our very first show to explore the work of one of the most innovative and popular French artists of the era known as the ‘Belle Époque’, Henri de Toulouse-Lautrec (1864-1901).
+Pin-Ups: Toulouse Lautrec and The Art of Celebrity was our very first show to explore the work of one of the most innovative and popular French artists of the era known as the ‘Belle Époque’, Henri de Toulouse-Lautrec (1864-1901).

 Lautrec was an outstanding painter, printmaker and caricaturist renowned above all for his immersion in the theatrical and celebrity culture of Paris.
-More than 75 posters, prints, paintings and drawings by him and his contemporaries such as Pierre Bonnard, Théophile Alexandre Steinlen and the ‘father of the modern poster’ Jules Chéret are on display.
-These will include many of Lautrec’s finest graphic artworks made for legendary nightclubs such as the Moulin Rouge and the Ambassadeurs.
+More than 75 posters, prints, paintings and drawings by him and his contemporaries such as Pierre Bonnard, Théophile Alexandre Steinlen and the ‘father of the modern poster’ Jules Chéret were on display.
+The exhibition included many of Lautrec’s finest graphic artworks made for legendary nightclubs such as the Moulin Rouge and the Ambassadeurs.

-Pin-Ups also includes the art of British artists drawn to the dynamic café culture of Paris, such as Walter Sickert, Arthur Melville, J D Fergusson and William Nicholson.
+Pin-Ups also included the art of British artists drawn to the dynamic café culture of Paris, such as Walter Sickert, Arthur Melville, J D Fergusson and William Nicholson.